Jonesjty/skills-communicate-using-markdown/index.md

+I edited this file to have headers
-I edited this file to have headers and an image
+Next, I edited this file to have an image